-• The cover of canopy-forming macroalgae is an important indicator of subtidal reef condition in South Australia (Cheshire et al. 1998, Cheshire and Westphalen 2000, Turner et al. 2007, Collings et al. 2008, Gaylard et al. 2013, Brook and Bryars 2014).
-The macroalgal data recorded during 2009 (DEWNR and the University of Tasmania unpublished data) were used to infer condition of subtidal reefs in the Franklin Harbor Marine Park from canopy cover calculated using the methods of Brook and Bryars (2014).
-The average canopy cover of reefs in the FHMP was 24 per cent ± 6 per cent (standard deviation).
-This is below the threshold for classification as 'good', i.e. 60 per cent (Turner et al. 2007, Collings et al. 2008), but does not necessarily imply poor condition because the reefs in the area may, for environmental reasons, never have supported large canopy-forming macroalgae (Turner et al. 2007).
+- The cover of canopy-forming macroalgae is an important indicator of subtidal reef condition in South Australia (Cheshire et al. 1998, Cheshire and Westphalen 2000, Turner et al. 2007, Collings et al. 2008, Gaylard et al. 2013, Brook and Bryars 2014).
+The macroalgal data recorded during during some or all of the years 2005-2007, 2012 and 2013 (Edgar et al. 2006, DEH 2008, DEWNR and the University of Tasmania unpublished data, Figure 20) were used to infer condition of subtidal reefs in the EMP from canopy cover calculated using the methods of Brook and Bryars (2014).
+The canopy cover of reefs in the EMP was above the threshold for classification as 'good' (Figure 22) between 2005 and 2007, both inside and outside of SZs, but thereafter exceeded this threshold only in 2013 inside SZs.
+The set of reefs surveyed was not consistent between survey events. - The cover of canopy algae, turf and bare substrate was used as an indicator of reef condition from surveys during autumn and spring 2011 (Gaylard et al. 2013, Nelson et al. 2013).
+Reef communities between Sellicks Beach and the northern boundary of the EMP were classified as being in moderate condition with an average cover of canopy algae greater than 60 per cent but moderate levels of bare substrate or turfing algae.
+Reefs between Baudin Beach and the western boundary of the EMP were not assessed as the reef cover was less than 10 per cent.